Delta Air Lines Flight 318: Crew

 Flight 318 was under the command of Captain Douglas B. Yolk, who had a total of 7,120 hours of flight experience, all of which on the Douglas DC-3.
 The plane's First Officer was James P. Stewart, who had 2,114 hours of total flight experience, including 803 hours on the DC-3.
-The final crew member consisted of Flight attendant Joanne Carlson.
+Also on board was one flight attendant, Joanne Carlson.